RapTho/elasticsearch-tutorials/lab-3.md

 GET /books4/_mapping
 ```

-Lets see what happens to nested data
+Let's see what happens to nested data

 ```
 POST /books4/_doc